 TGay Editor: Add the following text after P763L18:

 Coexistence with DMG and EDMG transmissions in the same channel is assured when the radar follows the 802.11 EDCA medium access rules and uses waveforms that are DMG or EDMG PPDUs so that other devices can determine the duration of the waveform.
 The address rules described above enhances coexistence by reducing the probability that devices are confused by radar transmissions.
+When radars follow these rules, the throughput of a DMG or an EDMG STA operating in the vicineity of the radar device can be increased due to reduced collisions with radar device.

 References: